 In 2008, Bellon was selected as the Marine Corps Reserves representative in a full-time student status attending Top Level School at the Naval War College in Newport, Rhode Island.
 While there, he was promoted to Colonel and received subsequent orders for deployment in support of Operation ENDURING FREEDOM.
 Bellon deployed to Afghanistan in September 2009 with the British 6th Division.
 While in Afghanistan, he served as the Chief of Operations for Southern Afghanistan during NATO's 2010 surge of forces to secure the strategically vital area in and around Kandahar City.

 Bellon was promoted to Brigadier General in 2013.
 His assignments as a General Officer prior to his current billet include Deputy Commander (Mobilization) 1st Marine Expeditionary Force; Deputy Marine Forces Command; Director Reserve Affairs; Commander Marine Forces South; and Director of Strategy, Policy, and Plans (J5) U.S. Southern Command.
-He was promoted to his current rank and assumed duties as Commander, Marine Forces Reserve and Marine Forces South.
+He was promoted to his current rank and assumed duties as Commander, U.S. Marine Corps Forces Reserve and U.S. Marine Corps Forces South.